Earthworks (band): Work with Larry Coryell; The Sound of Surprise (2000–2001)

-During 2000, Earthworks played several London dates with veteran jazz guitar star Larry Coryell, who subsequently covered for Patrick Clahar for a Spanish tour which the saxophonist had to miss due to illness.
+During 2000, Earthworks played several London dates with veteran jazz guitar star Larry Coryell, who subsequently covered for Patrick Clahar for a Spanish tour, which the saxophonist had to miss due to illness.
 In October, the band embarked on a 19-date British tour and began recording their next album in the last months of the year, with Bruford producing in addition to his other duties.

 Earthworks toured Japan, Spain, South Africa and the western UK prior to the May 2001 release of the band's fifth studio album, The Sound of Surprise.
-Once again, the music had been predominantly composed by Bruford, but in future he would pass all compositional duties over to other members in order to concentrate on running the band.
-From a business perspective this worked well, as Earthworks were now finally making money on tour and were the only British jazz quartet to regularly tour the United States.
+Once again, the music had been predominantly composed by Bruford, but in the future, he would pass all compositional duties over to other members in order to concentrate on running the band.
+From a business perspective, this worked well, as Earthworks were now finally making money on tour and were the only British jazz quartet to regularly tour the United States.
 This was reflected by the year's successful sixteen-date tour across America, during which the band made live recordings for future release.
 In the autumn, the band made a "disappointing" appearance at the Cork Jazz Festival.